 - 1.1 This document sets out the Equality Impact Assessment (EqIA) on the draft Test Valley Borough Local Plan 2042 (Revised Regulation 18) document. - 1.2 The draft Local Plan Revised Regulation 18 sets out the spatial strategy for future development across Test Valley Borough and residential site allocations.
 This follows previous consultations on the draft Local Plan at Regulation 18 (Stages 1 and 2).
-The plan will be published for public consultation over the summer1.
-As part of the public consultation this document will be made available and comments on its contents are welcomed. - 1.3 The Council are having to revisit the Regulation 18 stage to respond to the revised NPPF published in December 2024.
+The public consultation on the draft Local Plan Revised Regulation 18 is taking place between 27th June and 5th September.
+As part of the public consultation, this document is available to view and comments on its contents are welcomed. - 1.3 The Council are having to revisit the Regulation 18 stage to respond to the revised NPPF published in December 2024.
 A key focus of the revised NPPF is to significantly increase the delivery of housing nationally.
 This means the local housing need for Test Valley, has increased by 78%.
 Therefore, the Revised Regulation 18 document focusses on housing needs and how the Council are seeking to meet this need through site allocations. - 1.4 We previously consulted on a full draft Local Plan at the Regulation 18 Stage 2, in February to April 2024, and following the Revised Regulation 18 stage, a full draft Local Plan will be consulted on at Regulation 19 stage, prior to Submission of the Local Plan to Secretary of State for Examination. - 1.5 At the Local Plan Regulation 18, Stage 1 and Stage 2, an EqIA was undertaken which assessed the full draft Local Plan.
 No negative equality implications were identified in assessing the content of the plan.
 This EqIA focusses on the content of the Revised Regulation 18 document, and at the Regulation 19 stage, the EqIA will be updated to assess the full draft. - 1.6 As a public sector organisation, the Council has a duty under the Equality Act 2010 and associated Public Sector Equality Duty (PSED) to ensure that the objectives and policies within the draft Test Valley Local Plan 2042: - Eliminate unlawful discrimination, harassment, victimisation and other conduct that is prohibited under the Act; - Advance equality of opportunity between persons who share relevant protected characteristics and persons who do not share it; - encourage people with protected characteristics to participate in public life and other activities; and - Foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - These aims should be properly considered throughout the EQIA process, and how they relate to any impacts and mitigations identified.